DevExpress-Examples/XAF_how-to-show-filter-dialog-before-listview/Readme.md

 # XAF - How to show filter dialog before a List View

-This example displays a pop-up filter dialog before the application starts to load List View data.
-This approach can be useful when the List View contains large amount of data.
+This example displays a pop-up filter dialog that allows users to set a filter for a list view before the application starts to load list view data.
+Users can create filters and save them in a data source.
+This approach can be useful when the list view contains large amount of data.

-The filter dialog allows users to create filters and saves them in a data source.

 ![Filter for ListView](filter-for-listview.png)